 Dr. James Hildreth graduated magna cum laude from Harvard University, was selected as the first African American Rhodes Scholar from Arkansas (1978), graduated from Oxford University with a PhD in Immunology (1982) and received a medical degree from Johns Hopkins University (1987).

 Hildreth began his research on HIV and AIDS in 1986 and received NIH funding for almost two decades.
-From 1989 until 2005, Hildreth served in several positions at Johns Hopkins University School of Medicine and was the first African American in the 125-year history of JHU’s School of Medicine to obtain full professorship with tenure in the basic sciences.
+From 1989 until 2005, Hildreth served in positions at Johns Hopkins University School of Medicine and was the first African American in the 125-year history of Johns Hopkins School of Medicine to obtain full professorship with tenure in the basic sciences.

-Dr. Hildreth has become a leading voice on efforts to alleviate minority health disparities and improve access to quality care.
-He has catapulted Meharry Medical College to the national stage as a prominent expert on COVID-19, the pandemic’s impact on minority communities and systemic oppression and established Meharry and its graduates as leaders in the fight for health equity.
+Hildreth has become a leading voice on efforts to alleviate minority health disparities and improve access to quality care.
+He has catapulted Meharry Medical College to the national stage as a prominent expert on COVID-19, the pandemic’s impact on minority communities and systemic oppression and he established Meharry and its graduates as leaders in the fight for health equity.
 Hildreth’s efforts over the last year have secured multiple partnerships for Meharry and attracted more than $87 million in gifts and partnerships, furthering the College’s mission to provide essential health care access to all.